 I didn’t think about my tattoo for a long time after that.
 Because it was on my back, I ignored it.
 I didn’t want to ever see it and I didn’t have to.
 It never felt right on my body.

 I didn’t get another tattoo for 12 years.
-I realized I would like to get some tattoos that I really liked, and it felt worse to have just one big one that I hated.
+I realised I would like to get some tattoos that I really liked, and it felt worse to have just one big one that I hated.
 I wanted to get tattoos that felt more like me.
 I started to get a few more, like my dog, Bunny, on my side so she’d always be by my side.

 Several years later, I went to university and I met my first proper boyfriend and fell in love.
 He made me feel safe, and that brought up a lot of what had happened to me.
 Your body holds onto these things, and I think I was in the right and safe place for it to come up.
 I had a panic attack, and had vivid flashbacks come back.
 I could never picture them before.
 When it came up now, it was like it had happened yesterday.

 That was the start of me processing what happened to me.
 I told my mum the next year.
 When I told her, it made so much sense why I hated my tattoo.
 I decided I need it gone.
 I’m quite an all or nothing person.
 But I think that was a part of processing it.
-When I let that feeling sit a bit longer, I realized maybe if my tattoo was different and my choice this time, I would feel better.
+When I let that feeling sit a bit longer, I realised maybe if my tattoo was different and my choice this time, I would feel better.

 I looked into tattoo removal and went a couple years ago.
 I had four sessions, but it was so painful and so expensive.
 My boyfriend was so supportive, but we were scraping by.
 I always thought I’d go back, but it wasn’t a priority.